suncoast-devs/handbook/lessons/js-intro/variables.md

 # Wait, what about `types` in `TypeScript`

-We are programming in a language named `TypeScript` so shouldn't we be declaring variable types?
+We are programming in a language named `TypeScript`, so shouldn't we be declaring variable types?

 Luckily for us, TypeScript, like C#, has
 [type inference](https://www.typescriptlang.org/docs/handbook/type-inference.html).